dianapatrong/DE101_SQL/Lab3_SQL_Transactions/README.md

 );
 ```

+## Step 1
+Create the tables with the provided schema

+## Step 2
 Now that the tables are created, let's insert 5 Jeans in stock into the `products` table:

 ```
 INSERT INTO products VALUES (NULL, "Jeans", 5);
 ```

+## Step 4
-Some time later, you get an order for the Jeans with a quantity of 10, which will be inserted into the `orders` table:
+Some time later, you get an order to buy 10 pairs of jeans, which will be inserted into the `orders` table:

 ```
 INSERT INTO orders VALUES (NULL, 1, 10);
 ```

+## Step 5
 After saving the order to the `orders` table, you will need to update the **stock** column from the `products` table for
 the ordered jeans: